 The ski resort has one terrain park and eight trails on 25 skiable acres.
 It has three restaurants and two bars on-site for refueling during the day or relaxing at the end of the evening.
 Rental homes and condominiums are available to stay on or near the mountain through independent management companies.

 Baltimore may be known more for its harbor than its mountain access, yet there are plenty of downhill choices just a few hours from downtown.
-Beginners have many opportunities to learn to ski, and advanced skiers and snowboarders can find a place to practice or learn new skills even in the off-season.
+While you’ll likely depart the Old Line State for PA or VA for winter fun, it’s always worth the trip.
+Beginners have many opportunities to learn and advanced riders can find some places with expert terrain.